ntua-el17840/flowy/lessons.md

 - Background script handles OPEN_TAB messages and creates tabs
 - Added error handling for failed message sending

+#### Command Palette Layout Optimization
+**Issue**: Search box needed to be more compact and take full available width
+**Solution**: Optimize padding, font sizes, and layout spacing for slimmer appearance
+**Date**: Current implementation
+**Files**: `CommandPalette.tsx`
+**Details**:
+- Reduced container padding from `p-4` to `p-2`
+- Reduced input padding from `px-4 py-3` to `px-3 py-2`
+- Reduced input font size from `18px` to `16px`
+- Reduced suggestion items padding from `px-4 py-2` to `px-3 py-1.5`
+- Reduced suggestion font size from `16px` to `14px`
+- Reduced minimum width from `580px` to `520px`
+- Search box already takes full width with `flex-1` class

+#### React Component Type Invalid Error During Search
+**Issue**: "Element type is invalid: expected a string (for built-in components) or a class/function (for composite components) but got: undefined" error when using search functionality
+**Solution**: Fixed Action interface and optimized component dependencies
+**Date**: Current implementation
+**Files**: `types/action.ts`, `ToolFinderPalette.tsx`, `content.tsx`
+**Details**:
+- Added missing `description?: string` field to Action interface
+- Removed unused `useRef` import from ToolFinderPalette
+- Removed unused `selectedIndex` state variable
+- Replaced dependency array in useEffect with `useMemo` for sortedTools to prevent infinite loops
+- Added error handling and console logging to track component rendering issues
+- Issue may also be related to HMR (Hot Module Reload) during development

+#### Tool Interface System Implementation
+**Issue**: Need to implement actual tool functionality when users click on tools instead of just console logging
+**Solution**: Created dynamic tool interface system with ColorPicker as first implementation
+**Date**: Current implementation
+**Files**: `popup.tsx`, `ToolFinderPalette.tsx`, `ColorPicker.tsx`
+**Details**:
+- Added `activeTool` state to popup to track which tool is currently open
+- Modified ToolFinderPalette to accept `onToolSelect` callback for popup mode
+- Integrated existing ColorPicker component with modern dark theme styling
+- Added color clipboard functionality with visual feedback
+- Added "Coming Soon" placeholder for tools not yet implemented
+- ColorPicker uses native EyeDropper API with browser compatibility checking
+- Recent colors are stored in Dexie database and displayed in grid layout
+- Automatic clipboard copying with 2-second success notification

+#### ColorPicker Real-time State Updates
+**Issue**: Newly picked colors only appeared in Recent Colors after reopening the extension
+**Solution**: Update local state immediately after color selection and database save
+**Date**: Current implementation
+**Files**: `ColorPicker.tsx`
+**Details**:
+- Added immediate state update after saving new color to database
+- New colors appear at the top of Recent Colors list instantly
+- Duplicate colors are removed and moved to front when re-selected
+- Maintains limit of 20 recent colors in both state and database
+- Clicking existing recent colors moves them to the front for better UX

 #### Search API CORS and Fetch Errors
 **Issue**: "Failed to fetch" errors for search suggestion APIs
 **Solution**: Add proper error handling and fallback behavior